srobo/docs/tutorials/discord.md

 Invite links and entry passwords are sent to team supervisors at the start of each competition year.
 These ensure you're added to the correct school / institution and team.
-Only team members should be given access.
+Only team members and supervisors should be given access.

 If you do not already have a Discord account, you'll be prompted to create one.
 You may of course use your existing account, but please make sure the profile picture and username are appropriate.